 - High school diploma from a public high school in a county of another state that borders Nevada and accepts Nevada residents; or

-- General Equivalency Diploma (GED) or equivalent document.
+- General Equivalency Diploma (GED) or equivalent document before 20 years of age no later than June 15.

-- A homeschooled student may satisfy this eligibility requirement by obtaining a general equivalency diploma or equivalent document (i.e. GED, HSET or TASC).
+- A homeschooled student may satisfy this eligibility requirement by obtaining a general equivalency diploma or equivalent document (i.e. GED, HSET or TASC) no later than June 15.

 - Not have earned a prior associate or bachelor’s degree.